MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 1. On the **Review and finish** page, select **Create policy**.

-1. On the **Your policy was created** page, select **Done**.
+1. Once your policy has been successfully created, select **Done** on the **Your policy was created** page.

 1. Your communication compliance policy has been created.

+1. Log out of Joni's account and close all browser windows.

     >**Note:** Make sure you give your policies time to activate before testing the policy.
 Email messages can take approximately 24 hours to fully process in a policy.
 Communications in Microsoft Teams, Yammer, and third-party platforms can take approximately 48 hours to fully process in a policy.

-## Task 3 – Test your custom policy
+## Task 3 – Test your custom policy (Optional)

 In this task, you will verify the effectiveness of your configured custom policy.
 Through testing different scenarios, you will assess the policy's ability to identify and flag sensitive financial information.
 These tests provide valuable real-world insights into the policy's behavior.

 >**Note:** Make sure you give your policies time to activate before testing the policy.
 Email messages can take approximately 24 hours to fully process in a policy.
-Communications in Microsoft Teams, Yammer, and third-party platforms can take approximately 48 hours to fully process in a policy.
+Communications in Microsoft Teams, Viva Engage, and third-party platforms can take approximately 48 hours to fully process in a policy.

-1. Log out of Joni's account and close all browser windows.

 1. In **Microsoft Edge**, navigate to **`https://outlook.office.com`** and log into Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

-1. Select **New mail** from the upper left side part of Outlook on the web.
+1. Select **New mail** from the upper left side side of Outlook on the web.

-1. In the **To** line enter your personal or other third-party email address that is not in the tenant domain.
-Enter **New Secret Message** to the subject line and **My super-secret message.** to the body.
+1. In the **To** line enter your personal or other third-party email address that isn't in the tenant domain.
+Enter **`New Secret Message`** in the subject line and **My super-secret message.** in the body.

 1. Select **Send** to send the message.